matias-bulacio/tic-tac-toe/README.md

-Tic Tac Toe for the terminal!
+This is Tic Tac Toe for the terminal!